Adult ADHD Symptoms vs Burnout: How to Tell in Daily Life

 Procrastination follows patterns.
 You put off tasks that seem overwhelming or boring.
 But you can hyperfocus on projects that grab your interest.

-Burnout at work looks different.
+Burnout looks different.
 Your performance drops across all tasks, even ones you used to enjoy.
 Everything feels harder than it used to be.

 You feel exhausted before the day starts.
 Simple tasks that never bothered you now seem impossible.
 You avoid responsibilities you once handled well.